Research

 Chapters in Edited Books

-In press: “The Shuster Mission of 1911 and American Perceptions of Iran’s First Revolution,” in American-Iranian Dialogues: An International History from Constitution to White Revolution, ed.
-Matthew Shannon.
-Bloomsbury Press, New Approaches to International History Series.
-Forthcoming May 2021.
+“The Shuster Mission of 1911 and American Perceptions of Iran’s First Revolution” in American-Iranian Dialogues: An International History from Constitution to White Revolution, ed.
+Matthew Shannon, 33-55.
+London: Bloomsbury Academic Press, 2021.
+New Approaches to International History Series.

 “Foreign Relations and U.S. in the World – A Historiographical Survey,” in Routledge History of the 20th Century United States, eds.
 Jerald Podair and Darren Dochuk, 161-171.
 New York: Routledge, 2018.
 Routledge Handbook Series.